finos/common-domain-model/documentation/source/documentation.rst

 Lifecycle Event Process
 ^^^^^^^^^^^^^^^^^^^^^^^

 While the lifecycle event model described in the `Event Model Section`_ provides a standardised data representation of those events using the concept of *primitive event* components, the CDM must further specify the processing of those events to ensure standardised implementations across the industry.
-This means specifying the logic of the *state transition* between the ``before`` and ``after`` states as represented by the primitive event components.
+This means specifying the *logic* of the state-transition as described by each primitive event component.

 In particular, the CDM must ensure that: